-Treatment options for breast cancer brain metastases (BCBM) have historically included only surgery, radiation and limited access to clinical trials.
-However, as a result of ongoing research, newly approved therapies, and changes to the design of clinical trials that allow more people with BCBM to enroll, there are now more treatment options available.
-Moreover, these new findings impact people with HER2 positive, hormone positive and triple negative BCBM.
+Treatment options for breast cancer brain metastases (BCBM) have historically included only surgery, radiation, and limited clinical trial access.
+However, due to ongoing research, newly approved therapies, and changes to clinical trials design that allow more people with BCBM to enroll, there are now more treatment options available.
+Moreover, these new findings impact people with HER2 positive, hormone-positive, and triple-negative BCBM.

 See below for an overview of current research and evidence on new therapies for BCBM.
 (Some of these articles also discuss leptomeningeal metastasis.)

-- Defining Value in the Treatment of Brain Metastasis in Metastatic Breast Cancer This research article by The American Journal of Managed Care includes treatment options and a discussion of the goals of BCBM management.
+- Defining Value in the Treatment of Brain Metastasis in Metastatic Breast Cancer This research article by The American Journal of Managed Care includes treatment options and a discussion of BCBM management’s goals.

 - Evolving Treatment Strategies of Brain Metastases from Breast Cancer: Current Status and Future Direction This research article in PubMed Central reviews new BCBM research and complements the slide presentations from Clinical Care Options.

 - Breast Cancer Brain Metastases: Clinical Challenges and Recent Advancements Breast Cancer Research Foundation provides an overview from SABCS 2020 on BCBM research updates.

 - Breast Cancer With Brain Metastasis Dr. Nancy Lin discusses tucatinib and other types of treatments for BCBM

 - Current Evidence on Therapeutic Approaches to BCBM: Local Therapy and HER2-Positive Disease By Clinical Care Options

 - Current Evidence on Therapeutic Approaches to BCBM: HER2-Negative Disease By Clinical Care Options